MartinKreizl/puzzle-sass/readme.md

 .mod-flex-justify /* Submodule of flex which target on justify-content css property */

-.mod-grid-container /* Submodule of grid which creates container */ .grid-item /* Submodule of grid which creates item */
+.mod-grid-container /* Submodule of grid which creates container */ .mod-grid-item /* Submodule of grid which creates item */
 ```

 **Submodule params** - Are class names with module name prefix which acts as values for css properties.